GIS MONITOR, November 15, 2001

 hardware on the towers or in the phones and can be quite accurate.
 Other

-options combine one or more of these technologies in “hybrid” solutions to
+options combine one or more of these technologies in “hybrid”

 serve both coverage area variations as well as consumer preferences.